iyno-org/Holistic-Clinical-Neurosurgery/main.typ

 ) <fig:lumbar-puncture-level>
 ], numbered: false)

-#[After a small amount of local anesthetic, the physician can pass a spinal needle just above the L4 spinal level.
-After inserting the needle, depending upon the physique  of the patient as for a child, the needle may have to be inserted just 1cm while for an obese adult, the physician may have to intert the needle 10cm into the lumbar spine.
+After administering a small amount of local anesthetic, the physician can insert a spinal needle just above the L4 spinal level.
+The depth of needle insertion varies depending on the patient's physique.
+For example, in a child, the needle may only need to be inserted approximately 1 cm, while in an obese adult, it may need to be inserted up to 10 cm into the lumbar spine.

-This needle can be used to retrieve a small sample of the CSF for examination.
-The CSF pressure can be measured as well.
-The spinal needle fitted with a manometer can measure the CSF pressure where higher or lower values of the pressure indicate different problems.
-The normal pressure is around 60 to 150 mm of water.]
+This needle is then used to collect a small sample of cerebrospinal fluid (CSF) for laboratory examination.
+Additionally, the CSF pressure can be measured by attaching a manometer to the spinal needle.
+Deviations from the normal CSF pressure, which typically ranges from 60 to 150 mm of water, can indicate various medical conditions.
+Elevated or reduced CSF pressure may be associated with specific neurological or systemic disorders.

+Some causes of elevated CSF pressure are: Intracranial Masses, Hydrocephalus, Infections, Trauma, Vascular Issues, Idiopathic Intracranial Hypertension (IIH), Toxins and Metabolic Disorders.
+Some causes of lowered CSF pressure are: CSF Leak, Dehydration, Overdrainage of CSF, Certain Medications#note([As a side note, the specific causes of elevated and lowered CSF pressure will be discussed in detail in their respective chapters.
+For instance, intracranial masses, such as brain tumors, can obstruct CSF flow pathways, resulting in increased pressure.
+Similarly, hematomas, which are accumulations of blood within the cranial cavity, can compress brain tissue and subsequently elevate CSF pressure.], dy:-1in).

 #pagebreak()